 8. THE TYPICAL SOUL-WINNING PROGRAM DOESN’T DEPEND ON GOD ENOUGH AND ISN’T GEARED TO LOOK FOR GOD’S WORKING.

-Our part in evangelism is to proclaim the gospel properly, to warn people of the judgment of God and to urge them to be saved and to pray for them.
+Our part in evangelism is to proclaim the gospel properly, to warn people of the judgment of God, and to urge them to be saved and to pray for them.
 That is all that we can do.
 We cannot save anyone.
 We cannot manipulate them into being saved.
-We cannot sneak the gospel to them in such a way that they get saved without hardly knowing it.
+We cannot speak the gospel to them in such a way that they get saved without hardly knowing it.

 Salvation is a divine miracle from beginning to end.
 We don’t believe that God “sovereignly chooses” who will be saved or that He has elected only some to be saved, but we do believe that salvation is 100% the work of God.
-It is God who must convict (John 16:8-11), enlighten (John 1:9), draw (John 12:32), regenerate and impart the Holy Spirit (Titus 3:7).
+It is God who must convict (John 16:8-11), enlighten (John 1:9), draw (John 12:32), regenerate, and impart the Holy Spirit (Titus 3:7).
 What we do in evangelism is to look for this miracle-working power of God in individual’s lives.
 If that work is not present, there will be no salvation.
 God does this work of regeneration in answer to repentance and faith, but the only way that we can know that the repentance is real and the faith is true saving faith is by the miracle-working power of God in the individual’s life.

 Quick Prayerism typically focuses on the technique and program of getting people to pray a prayer and ignores what is happening in the person’s life.
 This is why it is not unusual for Quick Prayerists to get people to pray a sinner’s prayer when they aren’t interested enough even to invite the soul winner into the home.
-A Bible College teacher told me recently about a student of his who continues to put pressure on people while door knocking even when they have indicated that they aren’t interested in getting saved.
+A Bible College teacher told me recently about a student of his who continues to put pressure on people while door-knocking even when they have indicated that they aren’t interested in getting saved.
 You don’t see that in the Bible.
 When I was in Bible College I was often amazed when I was with “successful” soul winners and they would lead people in a prayer when in my mind the individuals were disinterested, perhaps just willing to say the prayer to get rid of us or to say the prayer as life insurance and a ticket into Heaven but with no real conviction and no intent to change directions.

 The objective of biblical evangelism is not to get people to pray a sinner’s prayer.
 The objective is to see the miracle-working power of regeneration in people’s lives.

-Repentance is both something that God has commanded man to do (Acts 17:30) and it is a miracle-work of God in the heart (2 Timothy 2:25).
+Repentance is both something that God has commanded man to do (Acts 17:30) and it is a miracle work of God in the heart (2 Timothy 2:25).
 I believe both of these things come together for salvation.
 God seeks to give repentance but man must respond.
 Salvation is man agreeing with and responding to the work of God in his heart, the work of spiritual enlightenment, conviction, drawing, and repentance.

 9. THE TYPICAL SOUL-WINNING PROGRAM PROMOTES THE ERROR OF IMMEDIATELY GIVING ASSURANCE.